o3de/community/Migration Guides/Lumberyard to O3DE/Misc-Documents/Tutorials/Starter-Game-On-Atom/README.md

 1. Scripts need to be centrally located, not in AtomTest project.
 2. Would be nice to have a usage statement when running the scripts with no command line arguments.
 3. For "conversion not supported" we should report the reason why conversion wasn't supported.
 4. Conversion probably needs to unpack roughness from the alpha channel of ddna maps.
-Currently it apparently defaults to "EngineAssets/TextureMsg/DefaultNoUVs_spec.tif".
+Currently, it apparently defaults to "EngineAssets/TextureMsg/DefaultNoUVs_spec.tif".
 Or we need to update Atom to support packing ddna.
 5. The material conversion should probably not save values when default values would be appropriate.
 For example, don't output "specularF0":{ "factor": 1.0,"useTexture": false,"textureMap": ""},
-6. Some of the fields are outdated and will fail to build the resulting .material file.
+6. Some fields are outdated and will fail to build the resulting .material file.
 For example, "useBaseColorTextureAlpha" has been replaced with "opacityMode".
 We need to go through and update everything to work with the latest version of StandardPBR.
 7. Legacy materials may refer to the product .dds files rather than source files.
 If they reference dds then we probably need to replace that with the source file type.
 Or we could make the material builder automatically switch the extension and report a warning.
 8. We need hair, skin, and eye shaders.
 Or at least some way to map those into a StandardPBR.
 9. We should have regression tests for these scripts if we are going to support them, to make sure it stays in sync with the material type definitions.